Since opening our centre in summer 2012:

 Outreach to local and rural communities – at least 3000.

 Dramas like ‘Trouser Trouble” and “Bite What You Can Chew” made for Marie Stopes, were used in outreach and shown in Marie Stopes clinics.
-Trouser Trouble has 5000 views on youtube and Bite What you Can Chew nearly 20,000 views.
+Trouser Trouble has 5000 views on youtube and Bite What you Can Chew over 20,000 views.